 For those seniors who are less fortunate but own a home, a reverse mortgage can allow them to remain in the home by creating extra income.
 It can also allow for remodeling or repairs and when the time comes to sell, the investment in the home can make it more valuable.

-A reverse mortgage is a loan against the equity in your home that provides you cash advances, but requires no mandatory monthly re-payments during the life of the loan.
-If the interest is unpaid, it is allowed to accrue against the value of your home.
+A reverse mortgage is a loan against the equity in your home that provides you cash advances but requires no mandatory monthly re-payments during the life of the loan.
+If the interest is unpaid, it can accrue against the value of your home.
 If you do choose to pay any portion of the interest, it may be deductible against income, as would any mortgage interest.

-A reverse mortgage is similar to a conventional mortgage.
+A Reverse Mortgage is like a conventional mortgage.
 As an example:

 The bank does not own the home but owns a lien on the property just as with any other mortgage